 I did not do it for the sake of him who had done the wrong,

 The person that did Paul wrong was the one who opposed the apostle and questioned his authority.
-He was not a vengeful person who sought retaliation for that person’s wrong.
+Paul was not a vengeful person who sought retaliation for that other person’s wrong.

 nor for the sake of him who suffered wrong,

 “Him who suffered wrong” is the apostle Paul himself.
 The well-being of the church centered on accepting Paul’s apostolic authority.

 but that our care for you in the sight of God [before God] might appear to you.